thiago95macedo/weth/addons/auth_ldap/README.rst

 Security Considerations:
 ------------------------
-Users' LDAP passwords are never stored in the Odoo database, the LDAP server is queried whenever a user needs to be authenticated.
+Users' LDAP passwords are never stored in the WETH database, the LDAP server is queried whenever a user needs to be authenticated.
 No duplication of the password occurs, and passwords are managed in one place only.

 Odoo does not manage password changes in the LDAP, so any change of password should be conducted by other means in the LDAP directory directly (for LDAP users).

-It is also possible to have local Odoo users in the database along with LDAP-authenticated users (the Administrator account is one obvious example).
+It is also possible to have local WETH users in the database along with LDAP-authenticated users (the Administrator account is one obvious example).

 Here is how it works: